Otolaryngology Book

 3. Family History of Allergic Rhinitis or atopy

-4. Allergan exposure or positive Allergy Testing
+4. Allergen exposure or positive Allergy Testing

-2. Non-Allergic Rhinitis
+2. Non-allergic Rhinitis

 1. See Rhinitis Causes